gipit/gips/README.md

     2) Run setup
     $ ./setup.py install

-    If there is an error about a bad header, remove the previous GIPIF package
+    If there is an error about a bad header, remove the previous GIPS package
     $ ls /usr/local/lib/python2.7/dist-packages
-        look for GIPIF package name
+        look for GIPS package name
-    $ rm -rf /usr/local/lib/python2.7/dist-packages/[GIPIF-package-name]
+    $ rm -rf /usr/local/lib/python2.7/dist-packages/[GIPS-package-name]
         Then go to step 2 again

-## GIPIF Development Note
+## GIPS Development Note

-For developing GIPIF, it is recommended that you use a python virtual environment This allows multiple users on the same system to independently develop without collisions.
+For developing GIPS, it is recommended that you use a python virtual environment This allows multiple users on the same system to independently develop without collisions.
 If you are in a virtual environment (ve), install or develop will install to the ve instead of the system